LucaCanali/sparkMeasure/README.md

        - The EventLog is used by the Spark History server + other tools and programs can read and parse the EventLog file(s) for workload analysis and performance troubleshooting, see a [proof-of-concept example of reading the EventLog with Spark SQL](https://github.com/LucaCanali/Miscellaneous/blob/master/Spark_Notes/Spark_EventLog.md)
      - There are key differences that motivate this development:
-        - sparkmeasure can collect data at the stage completion-level, which is more lightweight than measuring all the tasks, in case you only need to compute aggregated performance metrics.
+        - sparkMeasure can collect data at the stage completion-level, which is more lightweight than measuring all the tasks, in case you only need to compute aggregated performance metrics.
 When needed, sparkMeasure can also collect data at the task granularity level.
-        - sparkmeasure has an API that makes it simple to add instrumention/performance measurements in notebooks and application code.
+        - sparkMeasure has an API that makes it simple to add instrumention/performance measurements in notebooks and application code.
-        - sparkmeasure collects data in a flat structure, which makes it natural to use Spark SQL for workload data processing, which provides a simple and powerful interface
+        - sparkMeasure collects data in a flat structure, which makes it natural to use Spark SQL for workload data processing, which provides a simple and powerful interface
         - limitations: sparkMeasure does not collect all the data available in the EventLog, sparkMeasure buffers data in the driver memory, [see also the TODO and issues doc](docs/TODO_and_issues.md)